Know Your Weeds: Wild Tobacco Bush

 RESOURCES:

-Check out your Local Government’s Biosecurity Plan available through your Council’s website.
+Check out your Local Government’s Biosecurity Plan, available through your Council’s website.

-Download factsheet this about woody weeds in the Wet Tropics
+Download this factsheet about woody weeds in the Wet Tropics

 RELATED NEWS